Learning Diverse Options via InfoMax Termination Critic: Implementation Details

-The idea is the same as UOAE~\eqref{eq:uoae} and is optimistic about the advantage after option termination.

-\paragraph{Clipped $\bo$ Loss} In our preliminary experiments, we found that performing multiple steps of optimization on the gradient~\eqref{eq:imoc-gradient} led to destructively large updates and resulted in the saturation of $\bo$ to zero or one.
-Hence, to perform PPO-style multiple updates on $\bo$, we introduce a clipped loss for $\bo$:
+\paragraph{Clipped $\beta$ loss} Common PPO implementation updates $\pi_\theta$ multiple times.
+However, our preliminary experiments observed that performing multiple updates for $\bo$ led to destructively large updates and resulted in the saturation of $\bo$ to zero or one.
+Hence, to perform PPO-style multiple updates, we introduce a clipped objective of \cref{eq:imoc-gradient}: